mne-tools/mne-python/doc/install/mne_python.rst

 Python development are:

 - `Spyder`_ is a free and open-source IDE developed by and for scientists who use Python.
-It is included by default when you install Anaconda and can be started from a terminal with the command ``spyder``.
+It is included by default in the ``base`` environment when you install Anaconda, and can be started from a terminal with the command ``spyder`` (or on Windows or macOS, launched from the Anaconda Navigator GUI).
   If you installed MNE-Python into a separate ``mne`` environment (not the ``base`` Anaconda environment), you can set up Spyder to use the ``mne`` environment automatically, by opening Spyder and navigating to :samp:`Tools > Preferences > Python Interpreter > Use the following interpreter`.
   There, paste the output of the following terminal command::

       $ conda activate mne && python -c "import sys; print(sys.executable)"

-  It should be something like ``C:\Users\user\anaconda3\envs\mne\python.exe``.
+  It should be something like ``C:\Users\user\anaconda3\envs\mne\python.exe`` (Windows) or ``/Users/user/anaconda3/envs/mne/bin/python`` (macOS).
-- `Visual Studio Code`_ (often shortened to "vscode") is a development-focused text editor that supports many programming languages in addition to Python, and has a rich ecosystem of packages to extend its capabilities.
+- `Visual Studio Code`_ (often shortened to "vscode") is a development-focused text editor that supports many programming languages in addition to Python, includes an integrated terminal console, and has a rich ecosystem of packages to extend its capabilities.
 Installing `Microsoft's Python Extension
   <https://marketplace.visualstudio.com/items?itemName=ms-python.python>`__ is
   enough to get most Python users up and running.
 Visual Studio Code is free and open-source.